Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisModelingDocker.md

 ## 1. Objectives

 The aim of this lab is to generate sentiment classifier in a docker container on the local computer.
-The .dprep file created in the previous lab cannot be reused as there’s no support yet for running it in a docker container.
-Hence, we will reproduce the steps captured in data preparation using pandas to be able to run in a docker container.
+In this lab, we will reproduce the steps captured in data preparation using pandas to be able to run in a docker container.

 ## 2. Data Preparation